fredlund/shared_resources_erlang/README.md

 ... (much more output)
 ```

-We found a bug in an implementation of the mergesort shared resources.
+We found a bug in an implementation of a mergesort shared resource.
 However,
 since this was an expected bug testing will continue.